Martial Artists in the World

 • Spouse: Joan Lin

 Chan is among the select few to perform his own stunts, often exposing himself to grave danger.
-Over the years, he has endured everything, from a broken eyebrow bone to collapsed shoulder and spinal damage.
+Over the years, he has endured everything, from a broken eyebrow bone to a collapsed shoulder and spinal damage.
 But nothing could deter him, not even age.
-At 68, he’s super fit and busy doing what he does best – making us drool with stunning action sequences and physical humor.
+Jackie Chan remains one of the most respected martial artists and action stars in the world.
+At 71 years old in 2026, he remains active in the entertainment industry and is celebrated for performing many of his own stunts.
+His contributions to martial arts cinema have influenced generations of actors and action stars worldwide.

 Legacy